 Most of the pregnancies are low-risk.
-This means that you and the baby are healthy and there are no additional risk factors like hypertension, or diabetes.
+This means that you and the baby are healthy and there are no additional risk factors such as hypertension or diabetes.
 In this case it is safe to deliver the baby at home with your midwife and specialized nurse (kraamverzorgende).
-Otherwise, you can choose for a delivery in the hospital (poliklinisch).
+You can also choose for a delivery in the hospital (poliklinisch).
 The midwife and specialized nurse will assist you in both the home delivery and the delivery in the hospital.

 After birth the midwife will check on you and the baby.
 Usually we visit 3-4 times in the first 8 days.
 When you are worried about yourself or the baby, you can always contact your midwife.